google/WebFundamentals/src/content/en/updates/posts/2016/03/access-usb-devices-on-the-web.markdown

 {% endhighlight %}

 Before you ask, I didn't magically come up with this `0x2341` hexadecimal number.
-I simply searched for the word "Arduino" in the official [List of USB ID's](http://www.linux-usb.org/usb.ids).
+I simply searched for the word "Arduino" in this [List of USB ID's](http://www.linux-usb.org/usb.ids).

 The USB `device` returned in the fulfilled promise above has some basic, yet